stan-dot/friendly-disco/post.md

 ## Step 9 - serve the static parquet files - still in terminal R

+Set the path in the correct roapi config yaml to be your data path with the right date and time.
-At this point `npm run roapi:humidity` should succeed in starting the server.
+After that `npm run roapi:humidity` should succeed in starting the server.

 ## Step 10 - (optional) Follow the steps 5, 6, 7, 9 but for `temperature` to get a more complex and realistic dataset